rvnminers-A-and-N/meowpow-pool/README_protocol.md

 ## For NOMP based systems

-Many pools are NOMP based systems, NOMP is a nodejs based system witch has seperate stratum protocol as different project, you simply need to replace stratum lib in dependency, located in packages.json
+Many pools are NOMP based systems, NOMP is a nodejs based system witch has separate stratum protocol as a different project, you simply need to replace stratum lib in dependency, located in packages.json

     "dependencies": {
         "stratum-pool": "git+https://github.com/tweetyf/kawpow-stratum-pool.git",